Updated: October 2020

 - Employers still have the right to perform drug tests in accordance with the company’s drug policy, especially if the use of marijuana results in occupational safety concerns.

 - The distribution and sale of weed is still a criminal offence, as is smoking it in a public space.
+Selling weed can carry up to a 10-year prison sentence.

 - All pending prosecutions pertaining to the possession of weed in a public space will be postponed until the new laws are finalised.
 If a person is facing criminal charges for possession of weed in their private home, then their case will be dropped.